-Grabbing a quick breakfast in the parks lets you combine a later wake-up with effective touring.
+Grabbing breakfast in the parks lets you sleep in later and still make it to the parks for rope drop.
 If you’re looking for a sit-down affair there’s Disney Junior Play n’ Dine, but today we’re going to focus on Quick Service.
 Hollywood Studios has four locations that offer Quick Service breakfast, and all of them are solid choices.

 When to pause for food is ultimately going to be between you and your stomach.
 We recommend not stopping during Early Entry or for at least half an hour after regular park opening, to take advantage of short lines.
 Once you see the wait times starting to get long, pick your time to take a break and get food.
 Don’t forget that food and drink are allowed in the outdoor portions of a queue, so if someone in your group isn’t quite done and you want to get on the move and bring it with you that will work out.